tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ## 3. Configure mongoDb connection url to use within Kubernetes.

-In the `utils/mongoUtils.js` file, you will need to update the local connection string to a url that wil work within Kubernetes (this will match the kubernetes service name for mongoDb)
+In the `utils/mongoUtils.js` file, you will need to update the local connection string to a url that wil work within Kubernetes (this will match the kubernetes service name for mongoDb).
+Note we include a release name passed as an environment variable (as we could potentially deploy multiple instances of a component in the same canvas).

 ```
-/* connection helper for running MongoDb locally */
+/* connection helper for running MongoDb from url */
 function connectHelper(callback) {
+  var releaseName = process.env.RELEASE_NAME; // Release name from Helm deployment

-  var credentials_uri = "mongodb://mongodb:27017/tmf";
+  var credentials_uri = "mongodb://" + releaseName + "-mongodb:27017/tmf";
   let options = {
     useNewUrlParser: true
   };